thefach/kaggle/README.md

 4. `Sklearn pipelines` are used for preprocessing and modeling

   ### Results
-the model with the best performance is found to be the Random Forest Classifier over the  `ExtendedTitanicFeatureEngineer` tranformer.
+the model with the best performance is found to be the Random Forest Classifier over the  `TitanicFeatureEngineer` tranformer.

 ![_results.png](MLflow_titanic/mlflow_UI_results.png)